 At a glance

 Use Quickshops as your commerce backend while you own the frontend.
-Pro unlocks API keys, MCP tools, and Telegram.
+Prefer @quickshops/sdk on the server.
+Pro unlocks API keys, MCP, and Telegram.

-The Quickshops headless API lets you render your own storefront, mobile app, or internal tool while Quickshops runs catalog reads, carts, Stripe Checkout session creation, and subscription portals.
-Your API keys stay on the server—never in browser code.
+Build your own storefront, mobile app, or internal tool while Quickshops runs catalog reads, carts, Stripe Checkout, and subscription portals.
+Use the TypeScript SDK @quickshops/sdk from your server — keep API keys out of the browser.

 Pro unlocks API keys, MCP server access, and Telegram for the store agent.
 The hosted storefront editor remains available if you want both a default shop and a custom frontend for specific flows.